NEFSC/READ-SSB-Lee-metadata/README.md

 Please help make this a valuable up-to-date resource.
 To add your knowledge:
 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) - It's in the top right of github.
 1. Make your changes  - click the file you want to edit and then the little pencil on the right side.  ![Here's a picture](/figures/fork_edit.jpg)
-1. [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) so the changes get into the document.
+1. Issue a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) so the changes get into the document.
+Please request a review so the maintainer knows that they need to review and commit.